-The policy will be applied to all municipally owned lands within the Town of Pelham including; road allowances, municipal boulevards, parks, trails, and green spaces.
+This policy applies to all municipally owned lands within the Town of Pelham including; road allowances, municipal boulevards, parks, trails, and green spaces.

 The policy may be affected by the availability of Town staff, financial resources, regulatory restrictions and requirements from other departments and agencies.